rdp-studio/mcdi/README.md

 # Hello There!
 Meet MCDI!
-A Python application/library for Minecraft to build redstone musics, pictures or videos conveniently from MIDI files.
+A Python application/library for Minecraft to build redstone musics(vocals) conveniently from MIDI or VPR files.

 ## Getting started
 To run this app, you need: